cfpb/design-system/docs/pages/links.md

       - variation_is_deprecated: false
         variation_name: Standalone link
         variation_description: Standalone links sit on their own line.
-At larger screen widths standalone links are medium weight and underlined.
-At smaller screen widths they convert to full block links with top and bottom borders that have a finger-friendly touch area.
+At larger screen widths, standalone links are medium weight and underlined.
+At smaller screen widths, standalone links convert to full block links with top and bottom borders that have a finger-friendly touch area.
         variation_code_snippet: |-
           <p><a class="a-link
                     a-link--jump"